shathaway/kadira-server/README.md

 - A significant branch is [lampewebdev/kadira-server](https://github.com/lampewebdev/kadira-server).
 It contains some limited package version updates for minimal operation capability.

-- Oregon State Police is working with the ''kadira-open'' code base for use on a stand-alone localhost system.
-The updates are not yet publicly committed.
+- Oregon State Police is working with the ''kadira-open'' code base for use on a stand-alone localhost system [shathaway/kadira-server](https://github.com/shathaway/kadira-server).

+- NodeChef provides an APM service for Meteor.

+- MontiAPM provides an APM service for Meteor.

 # kadira-open/kadira-server